Former Rum Jungle Uranium mine rehabilitation – stage 2A detailed engineering design

 - Civil & structural engineering

-Since 2009, the NTG and Australian Governments have been working under a Partnership Agreement to complete investigative work to develop an improved rehabilitation strategy for Rum Jungle that is consistent with the views of traditional Aboriginal owners and that meets contemporary rehabilitation standards.
+Since 2009, the NTG and Australian Government have been working under a Partnership Agreement to complete investigative work to develop an improved rehabilitation strategy for Rum Jungle that is consistent with the view of traditional Aboriginal owners. and meets rehabilitation standards.